-In any case, it is known that by the middle of his life Kozek had become a high priest in his own right, not a small feat in a temple of that size.
-That he would become a litch was never in question, but Kozek demanded more out of undeath than to become a mere necrosage.
-At that time in their culture, the necromancers did not support any form of ritual suicide; to take one's own life was considered an anethema.
-While they did not ascribe any ritualistic or religious beliefs to the notion, it was still considered highly unorthodox when, at about the age of fifty, Kozek took his own life that he may be embalmed and begin his immortal litchdom.
+In any case, by the middle of his life Kozek had become a high priest in his own right, not a small feat in a temple of that size.
+That he would become a litch was never in question, but Kozek demanded more than to become a mere necrosage.
+At that time, the necromancers did not support ritual suicide; to take one's own life was considered a sacrilege.
+Although there was no penalty or shame attached to the practice, it was still considered highly unorthodox when, about the age of fifty, Kozek took his own life to begin his immortal litchdom.

-Because he had taken his own life at a young age, Kozek had few supporters within the temple structure.
-Where as raising a Shade or reanimating a corpse is trivial, the process of creating a litch is extremely complex.
-It requires many dedicated rituals, plus coveted space within the Sanctum Satorum; not to mention the complex and challenging process of embalming and maintaining the body.
-While it can be done in less, the typical time between death and litchdom was then around five hundred years; and as such there were very few litches in the whole of the Necromanic world.
-In Kozek's case, he languished in death for closer to two hundred years before his glorious rise.
+Because he had taken his own life at a (relatively) young age, Kozek had few supporters within the temple.
+Whereas raising a Shade or reanimating a corpse is trivial, the process of creating a litch requires many dedicated rituals, plus coveted space within the Sanctum Satorum; not to mention the complex and challenging process of embalming and maintaining the body.
+While it can be done in less, the typical time between death and litchdom was then around five hundred years; and as such there were very few litches.
+In Kozek's case, he languished in death for two hundred years before his glorious rise.

 Kozek's litch rose close to the end of the Golden Age of Necromancy, at the height of Necromancer civilization and power.
 However, it was also during a time of great unrest.
 While their culture was at its zenith, the threat of conquest from without was stronger than it had ever been.
 It may have been in reaction to this peril, in combination with his own desire for power, from which he derived the Grey Temple ideology.

 Tomb-sweet-tomb.
 In Kozek's case, far from elaborate by litch standards, though still well-furnished with murals, false doors, altars, bells, and censers.